ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

    {name: empName, age: empAge} = emp; // error for `age: empAge` var {name: empNameOne, age: empAgeOne} = emp; // error for `age: empAgeOne`

-   // Similarly since there is no required field `department` in the `Employee`
+   // Similarly, since there is no required `department` field in the `Employee`
-   // record the following will also result in an error. var {name, department} = emp; // error for `department` }
+   // record, the following will also result in an error. var {name, department} = emp; // error for `department` }